 You need an audience before you can expect to make sales from promoting your brand on social media.
 When you’re starting your Facebook page you don’t have an audience outside of your immediate friends and family, right?
 How do you get to the point where you have a few thousand strangers interacting with your posts?

-Running ads on social media can be scary if you are just starting out and you don’t have a huge budget for marketing and ad spend.
+Running ads on social media can be scary if you are just starting out and you don’t have a huge budget for marketing and ad spending.
 In this case, rather than spending ads to promote products and services, you should be running Facebook ads that help you build a relevant audience that will be interested in purchasing from you down the road.

 Create a Linked Facebook Group